 - ½ tsp sea salt

 - 2 cups almond milk

-- 2 tbsp pure maple syrup (plus more for serving)
+- 2 tbsp maple syrup plus more for serving

 - Whisk flour, baking powder, Pumpkin Pie Spice, and sea salt together in a large mixing bowl and set aside.